The six operations in topology: Sheaves and tensor products

-where the hom-space on the right-hand side is taken on the $\infty$-category of presheaves of $\textbf{U}$-small spectra on $A$, and the second equivalence follows by the fact that $F$, and hence $\sHom{\cate{D}}{x}{F(-)}$, is exact.
+where the hom-space on the right-hand side is taken on the $\infty$-category of presheaves of $\textbf{U}$-small spectra on $A$, and the second equivalence follows from the fact that $F$, and hence $\sHom{\D}{x}{F(-)}$, is exact.